 Reliability is essential in a good caregiver.
 Your parent will depend on the caregiver being on time and arriving on the days when he or she is scheduled.
 An unreliable caregiver will leave you scrambling for coverage, and you should not tolerate unreliability in any caregiver.

-Your next steps in implementing home health care
+What are your next steps in implementing home healthcare

 Whether you’re looking for a home care provider or a caregiver for your loved one, you will face many choices in finding the right solution.

-We encourage you to contact Cahoon Care; we would be happy to talk about your loved one’s needs and how we are able to help.
+We encourage you to contact Cahoon Care; we would happily discuss your loved one’s needs and how we can help.